Animal House: Locations

 The filmmakers' next problem was finding a college that would let them shoot the film on their campus.
 Because it was set in the past, they needed a location with a classic look, so submitted the script to several colleges and universities but "nobody wanted this movie" due to the script.
 According to Landis, "I couldn't find 'the look'.
 Every place that had 'the look' said, 'no thank you.'"
 The University of Missouri (Columbia, Missouri) gave consent to shoot the movie at the college, but President Herbert W. Schooling withdrew permission to film there after reading the script.

 The president of the University of Oregon in Eugene, William Beaty Boyd, had been a senior administrator at the University of California in Berkeley in 1966 when his campus was considered for a location of the film The Graduate.
 After he consulted with other senior administrative colleagues who advised him to turn it down due to the lack of artistic merit, the college campus scenes set at Berkeley were shot at USC in Los Angeles.
-The film went on to become a classic, and Boyd was determined not to make the same mistake twice when the producers inquired about filming at Oregon.
+The film went on to become a classic, and Boyd was determined not to make the same mistake twice when the producers inquired about filming in Oregon.
 After consulting with student government leaders and officers of the Pan Hellenic Council, the Director of University Relations advised the president that the script, although raunchy and often tasteless, was a very funny spoof of college life.
 Boyd even allowed the filmmakers to use his office as Dean Wormer's.
 Because of the film's content, however, he insisted that "Oregon" not be mentioned in the film.
 The filmmakers paid $20,000 to use the campus.